-Accounting for Stock Based Compensation: The Company records stock based compensation in accordance with ASC section 718, "Stock Compensation" and Staff Accounting Bulletin (SAB) No. 107 (SAB 107) issued by the Securities and Exchange Commission (SEC) in March 2005 regarding its interpretation of ASC 718.
+Accounting for Stock Based Compensation: We record stock based compensation in accordance with ASC section 718, "Stock Compensation" and Staff Accounting Bulletin (SAB) No. 107 (SAB 107) issued by the SEC in March 2005 regarding its interpretation of ASC 718.
 ASC 718 requires the fair value of all stock-based employee compensation awarded to employees to be recorded as an expense over the related requisite service period.
 The statement also requires the recognition of compensation expense for the fair value of any unvested stock option awards outstanding at the date of adoption.
-The Company values any employee or non-employee stock based compensation at fair value using the Black-Scholes Option Pricing Model.
+We value any employee or non-employee stock based compensation at fair value using the Black-Scholes Option Pricing Model.

-The Company accounts for non-employee share-based awards in accordance with the measurement and recognition criteria of ASC 505-50 "Equity-Based Payments to Non-Employees.
+We account for non-employee share-based awards in accordance with the measurement and recognition criteria of ASC 505-50 "Equity-Based Payments to Non-Employees.